labcif/llmSecurity/README.md

 This repository contains the complete codebase for **"Cybersecurity in LLMs: Exploration of Vulnerabilities,"** a research project from the Instituto Politécnico de Leiria.

 The project presents a comprehensive, automated pipeline designed to evaluate the security and robustness of locally executed Large Language Models (LLMs).
-It systematically applies large-scale adversarial attacks to identify and analyze vulnerabilities[cite: 23, 24].
+It systematically applies large-scale adversarial attacks to identify and analyze vulnerabilities.

 ## Core Features